susanaviruglio/queens-coffee/README.md

 **Solution**: with the help of my teacher he said I should had called the function *array()* onto the *backImgOrder()*.

+### Click event issues

+As I used bootstrap to create the grid system with all the images I could not find a way to link an specific card to turn and show the card behind.

+**Solution**: With the support of my teacher we added a *setAttribute* to the main array with the value of id and for it we used the index from the for loop *i*.
+We added an *onclick* attribute with the value of the function + *i*.
+Then we created a new function with the value *n* which *n* is the number of the index.
+So I was able to click them and compare them.

 ## CODE FROM OTHER SOURCES